TogaraCode/React-concepts-in-30-seconds/README.md

 # react-concepts-in-30-seconds by Togara Hess

 React concepts described in 30 seconds.
-Click on the Chapterts in blue bellow.
+Click on the Chapters in blue bellow.

 1.  [create-react-app](create-react-app.md)
 2. [JSX](JSX.md)